Valaki318/coursebranch/coursebranch/README.md

 1. Sign up for a new account at `/signup/`
 2. Log in at `/login/`
-3. Access your profile at `/profile/` (NOT DONE YET)
+3. Access your profile at `/profile/`
-4. Browse and enroll in courses
-5. Leave reviews for courses you've taken